Iheb-Aouini/KEY3IYAL/README.md

 # KEY3IYAL
-KEY3IYAL is a new algorithm writen by me which encrypt text and decrypt it using a random key generated with randint function in python
+KEY3IYAL is a new algorithm writen by me which encrypt text and decrypt it using a random key generated  with randint function in python in encryption , and it uses that key to decrypt it back

 as i said KEY3IYAL is coded with python and to run the program type